vchuravy/vchuravy.github.io/notes/2021/08/bpftrace.md

 [2K, 4K)               2 |
 ```

-Or you can write a scrip, take the snippet below and write it to a file called `trace_gc_alloc.bt`.
+Or you can write a script, take the snippet below and write it to a file called `trace_gc_alloc.bt`.

 ```
 #!/usr/bin/env bpftrace